Model-robust standardization in stepped wedge cluster randomized trials: Introduction

-There has been increasing emphasis that the analysis of CRTs should align with the target estimand, particularly in the presence of informative cluster sizes.
-While traditional model-based approaches, such as generalized estimating equations (GEE) and linear mixed models (LMM), are commonly used to analyze CRTs, without modification, their implicit precision weighting schemes can lead to ambiguity in the estimands interpretation. \citet{wang2022two} demonstrated that using an exchangeable correlation structure with inverse cluster size weighting in GEE can result in biased estimates for c-ATE under informative cluster sizes---hence, two weights make a wrong.
-Similarly, \citet{kahan2024demystifying} highlighted that LMMs can correspond to implicit estimands that depend on the intraclass correlation coefficient (ICC), leading to biased estimation of both the i-ATE and the c-ATE.
-In SW-CRTs, these challenges are further complicated by the staggered rollout of interventions. \citet{nevins2024adherence} found that most analyses in SW-CRTs rely on generalized linear mixed models (GLMM),\citep{hussey2007design} while assumptions of random effects directly affect the interpretation of treatment effects.
-Although GEE-based methods avoid relying on the specific correlation structure, \citep{li2022stepped}, the correct cluster-period size weighting scheme for any target estimand under a complex correlation structure may be cumbersome to derive and remains unclear in SW-CRTs.\citep{wang2024achieve} To address these issues, recent methodological advancements have focused on developing model-robust methods.
-In simpler parallel-arm CRTs, \citet{su2021model} introduced a model-assisted estimator under a finite-population framework that provides valid inference without requiring strong modeling assumptions.
-Building upon this, \citet{li2025model} introduced a model-robust standardization procedure to consistently estimate i-ATE and c-ATE based on any parametric regression models, and \citet{wang2024achieve} developed triply-robust and debiased machine learning estimators that additionally address informative within-cluster subsampling.
+To address these issues, recent methodological advancements have focused on developing model-robust (also referred to as model-assisted) methods.
+In parallel-arm CRTs, \citet{su2021model} introduced model-assisted linear regression estimators that provide valid inference without requiring modeling assumptions. \citet{li2025model} introduced a model-robust standardization procedure to consistently estimate i-ATE and c-ATE based on more general parametric regression models, and \citet{wang2024achieve} developed triply-robust and debiased machine learning estimators that additionally address informative within-cluster subsampling.
 Additionally, \citet{balzer2023two,balzer2019new} developed targeted maximum likelihood estimation (TMLE) to improve the efficiency and robustness of c-ATE estimation while accounting for within-cluster dependencies and missing data.
 In comparison, there have been much fewer developments on model-robust analysis of SW-CRTs.
-Under a finite-population framework, \citet{chen2024model} proposed model-assisted analysis of covariance (ANCOVA) estimators that adjust for baseline covariates; they have introduced individual-level data weights that allow targeted estimation of i-ATE, cp-ATE and p-ATE and provided design-based variance estimators.
+Under a finite-population framework, \citet{chen2024model} proposed model-assisted analysis of covariance (ANCOVA) estimators; they have introduced individual-level data weights that allow targeted estimation of i-ATE, cp-ATE and p-ATE and provided design-based variance estimators.
 However, their ANCOVA estimators are weighted ordinary least squares estimators derived under the working independence assumption and do not easily generalize beyond other types of working models.
 Recently, \citet{wang2024achieve} provided a first attempt to clarify that linear mixed model and GEE, when combined with a g-computation procedure, can consistently estimate the c-ATE estimand regardless of working model misspecification in SW-CRTs; they have also extended their model-robustness results to accommodate exposure and/or calendar time-dependent treatment effect structures.
-Despite these advancements, there exist few prior discussions on similar model-robust standardization procedures that can target i-ATE, c-ATE, p-ATE and cp-ATE based on any parametric or semiparametric working models that are typically used \citep{nevins2024adherence} for analyzing SW-CRTs.
+Beyond these efforts, there exist few discussions on similar model-robust standardization procedures that can target i-ATE, c-ATE, p-ATE and cp-ATE based on any parametric or semiparametric working models that are routinely used in practice for analyzing SW-CRTs.